SiaFoundation/siad/doc/api/index.html.md

 required to be maintained on the network in order for the skylink to remain active.
 This field is mutually exclusive with uploading streaming.

+**NOTE**: Converting siafiles to skyfiles does not support skykey encryption.

 **defaultpath** string
 The path to the default file whose content is to be returned when the skyfile is accessed at the root path.
 The `defaultpath` must point to a file in the root